 Do you wish that your team would take more initiative?
 Even if your spa or massage practice employees are handling their responsibilities with the utmost professionalism, you may be finding that they still come to you for direction about fulfilling projects or tasks or rarely come up with ideas for moving the business along.
-As you aim to expand your business having employees that take initiative is critical.
-Not only do they take responsibility off of your shoulders; they provide the ideas that fuel growth.
+As you aim to expand your business, having employees that take the initiative is critical.
+Not only do they take the responsibility off of your shoulders; they provide the ideas that fuel growth.

 Are you getting in the way?

 At times when employees fail to show initiative, you need to ask yourself, “am I in the way.”
 As an example, you may be inhibiting your team from taking charge because you tend to jump in too frequently to take over.
-Maybe you never or rarely ask for suggestions about new ways to do things relative to selling retail products, handling clients, marketing services or other aspects of your spa or massage practice.
+Maybe you never or rarely ask for suggestions about new ways to do things relative to selling retail products, handling clients, marketing services, or other aspects of your spa or massage practice.

 Ways to instill confidence in your team include: